Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 No referrer data was filtered by geography, vertical, or ASN.
 All numbers above are global, unfiltered totals.

 Data source: Cloudflare Radar (radar.cloudflare.com).
-Endpoints get_bots_crawlers_data (REFERER, CRAWL_REFER_RATIO, CLIENT_TYPE, USER_AGENT dimensions) and get_ai_data (bots/summary/user_agent, bots/summary/crawl_purpose, bots/timeseries_groups/user_agent dimensions).
-Pulled April 20 to April 21, 2026.
+Endpoints get_bots_crawlers_data (REFERER, CRAWL_REFER_RATIO, CLIENT_TYPE, USER_AGENT dimensions) and get_ai_data (bots/summary/user_agent, bots/summary/crawl_purpose dimensions).
+Pulled June 1, 2026 (full-month May data).

 Mehmet Suleyman